 Read More: Sunk Cost Thinking

-Tuning Teams grow, but founders can find productivity remaining stagnant.
-How can things not speed up with more people working on a problem?
-Teams and processes need tuning.
-They need to assessed against metrics that align with milestones.
-Frameworks can help score solutions.
-Frameworks can promote tech decision making patterns that align with revenue growth.
+Tuning Teams grow, but productivity can remain stagnant.
+More people don't always mean faster delivery.
+Teams and processes need tuning against metrics that align with business milestones.
+Decision frameworks help score solutions and promote tech choices that align with growth outcomes.

 Read More: Why devs run to code.